paladin-t/my_basic/README.md

 The standalone interpreter supports three running modes:

 * Execute the binary without arguments to use the interactive mode
-	* Type "HELP" and hint Enter to get detail usages of it
+	* Type "HELP" and hint Enter to get usages of it
-* Pass a file to the binary to load and run that BASIC source
+* Pass a file to the binary to load and run that BASIC source code
-* Pass an argument `-e` followed with an expression to evaluate and print instantly, as a simple calculator, eg. `-e "2 * (3 + 4)"`
+* Pass an argument `-e` followed with an expression to evaluate and print instantly as a simple calculator, eg. `-e "2 * (3 + 4)"`

 ### Combining with existing projects